-On this page I explain what I can do help in —
+On this page I explain what I can do help with–

-- Training to a level of formal accreditation under Australia’s VET system, and programmes to upskill employees with modules of accredited courses.
+- Developing, delivering, and assessing training to a level of formal accreditation under Australia’s VET system.

-- Briefings and workshops to help with keeping employees updated about changes, or to brainstorm and help drive improvements.
+- Developing and delivering briefings and workshops to help with keeping employees updated about changes, or to brainstorm problems and opportunities to help drive improvements.

 Australia has a regulated, national approach to training and skills formation, governed by a structure that includes Commonwealth and state governments, employer and union representatives, Registered Training Organisations (RTOs), and learners themselves through feedback mechanisms (see Figure 1 on the right).

-Unfortunately a regulated system means a ot of acronyms and layers of complexity.
+A regulated system means a lot of acronyms and layers of complexity.
 This is one of the reasons why training is best designed and delivered by a certified trainer like me.
 However, the regulatory overhead also means that modules and certifications are portable across all states and territories, and candidates can take their time to complete certifications, even between jobs and across geographical locations.

-The content of accredited training, and the practice of VET even for non-accredited programmes, aligns with the Australian Core Skills Framework (ACS) and the Australian Qualifications Framework (see Figure 2 below).
+The content of accredited training, and the selection of VET modules for sub-accredited programmes, aligns with the Australian Core Skills Framework (ACS) and the Australian Qualifications Framework (see Figure 2 below left left).